Rise of Yield Aggregators

 The Technology Behind Yield Aggregation

 Yield aggregators operate using two strategies.
 One strategy is allocating users’ assets across the most profitable DeFi protocols that offer the highest APY.
-The second strategy is reinvesting the rewards into new yield opportunities or previously used DeFi protocols.
+The second strategy is reinvesting the rewards into new yield opportunities or previously used DeFi protocols which leads to compounding of returns.
 Yield aggregators may also strategically reallocate assets to capitalize on better yield opportunities, generating significantly higher rewards compared to traditional yield farming.
 Yield aggregation can be done manually, but it requires users to spend hours searching for profitable yield farms, along with additional time for reallocation and reinvestment of assets.
 Yield aggregators simplify and automate this process, saving time while maximizing profits.

 Yearn Finance uses complex smart contracts known as Vaults, built using the Solidity programming language.
 When users deposit assets in Vaults on Yearn Finance, they receive yTokens, representing their assets and accumulated interest (rewards), which can be redeemed later.
 Yearn Finance also integrates with other DeFi protocols, and once it identifies the best yield opportunities, its smart contracts deposit users’ assets into platforms like Compound, Aave, and Curve.
 However, the multiple options available on the platform may overwhelm certain users, especially those new to yield farming.